lukekyl/postpandemic/spec.md

 - Your Rails API should handle the data persistence with a database.
 You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.
 - Your client-side application should handle the display of data with minimal data manipulation
 - Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!

+To Do:

+Home Page
+    - Get animation timer down so no overlapping posts
+    - filter posts by date before slice (newest)
+    - add additional filters to filter bar
+    - add any other additional info to cards (date, votes?)

+Show Page
+    - add any additional pieces to show container (back button, next post?)
+    - add votes count and add/remove vote button to card (add vote functionality to managePosts reducer)

+Add Post

+Search Posts

+CSS
+    - Post size on home page/show page in % vs px?